Rotterdam: History

 Rotterdam has a reputation for being a platform for architectural development and education through the Berlage Institute, a postgraduate laboratory of architecture, and the NAi (Netherlands Architecture Institute), which is open to the public and has a variety of exhibitions on architecture and urban planning issues.

 Over 30 new highrise projects are being developed.
 A Guardian journalist wrote in 2013 that "All this is the consequence of the city suffering a bombardment of two things: bombs and architects."

+Parks

+Within Rotterdam's urban structure, parks and greenery play an important role.
+A number of well-known parks in Rotterdam are: